 In the end, the numbers are just that, numbers.
 They can mean whatever you want them to mean.
 More than anything, this presents an interesting fact and offers a different perspective for looking at divorce.
 For now, Sheridan wears the Oregon Divorce Capital crown.
 That may very well change in the future.

-If you have questions about divorce, don’t hesitate to contact Goldberg Jones at our Portland office.
+If you have questions for a divorce lawyer, don’t hesitate to contact Goldberg Jones at our Portland office.

 Related Reading: My Spouse Doesn’t Love Me Anymore, What Next?